danielcrimp/embeddings-exploration/README.md

-# Embeddings Models as a Knowledge store
+# Semantic Space as a Knowledge store

 Relational Databases remain to be an industry standard.
 These store knowledge in rigidly defined schemas, which makes them easy to understand, troubleshoot, implement and interact with.
 Graph Databases present an alternative to Relational DBs - storing data in an intuitive format with more flexible schemas.
 These work well for representations of networks - electrical networks, communications, logistics, etc.